PRICING & PROCESS

 My estimate is based on the number of hours I expect the edit to require.
 The following is a generally accepted range of editing speeds for different levels of editing, based on the industry standard of 250 words per page:

 Substantive or developmental editing: 1-3 pages per hour

 Medium-heavy copyediting (stylistic editing, sometimes called line editing): 4-6 pages per hour

 Light-medium copyediting (the term copyediting usually refers to this level): 6-8 pages per hour

 If the scope of editing should change significantly during our process together, I’ll alert you first and adjust my estimate as necessary.
 Be assured that I will never change an estimate without consulting you first.
 And I’m always happy to lower my final fee if the project goes more quickly than we had projected.

 Once we’ve agreed on a fee for services and a schedule for completion, we’ll complete a short contract together and get to work.

 THE EDITING PROCESS

 After I’ve worked through your manuscript, I’ll return it to you so you can review my corrections, comments, and recommendations.
-After you’ve reviewed the edited manuscript, you’ll return it to me for a second editorial review.
-In most cases, our work will be completed in one or two such rounds; comprehensive developmental projects can sometimes require three or four rounds or more.
+In most cases, our work will be completed at that point, though it’s not uncommon to do a second, final-draft round after you’ve had a chance to incorporate changes and make revisions.
+Comprehensive developmental projects can sometimes require three or four such rounds or more.